 Maria Lingaas, Education manager

-Slaughter and killing shall be carried out in a safe and animal welfare manner.
-Euthanization Regulation EC 1099/2009 requires proof of competence for slaughterhouse staff.
-SLU Meny is, approved by the Swedish Board of Agriculture, organizer of training and final tests for certificates of competence.
+Slaughter and killing of animals shall be carried out in a safe and animal welfare manner.
+EU Regulation EC 1099/2009 requires proof of competence for slaughterhouse staff.
+SLU Meny is approved by the Swedish Board of Agriculture as organizer of training and final tests for certificates of competence.

 With support of the Swedish Board of Agriculture, SLU has developed an open educational resource (OER) which is available in Swedish and English.
-The material is called DISA, which is an acronyme for “animal welfare at the time of slaughter and other types of killing”, and it is found here: DISA
+The material is called DISA, which is an acronyme for “animal welfare at the time of slaughter and other types of killing”, and it is found here (in Swedish): DISA

 SLU Meny's course is based on DISA and is offered in two different formats - either solely online or combined with two meetings at SLU in Skara.
 The course includes a final quiz to be eligible for a certificate of competence.
 This material is only available in Swedish.

 The DISA modules are complemented by web support on SLU Meny's training platform.
 The webcast includes recorded lectures, current documents and links, as well as information and practice questions before the final quiz.

 The training includes a theoretical final quiz consisting of multiple choice questions regarding current species of animals.
 For animal welfare officers, the test is more extensive.
 Final quiz can be arranged at SLU in Skara as agreed.
 It is also possible to write the quiz out at the facilities if the animal welfare responsible staff can act as a test guard.

 Register to email@example.com at the latest one week ahead, when you wish to do a final quiz and who is going to be your test guard.

 Approved trainers (by the Swedish Board of Agriculture), can apply for the final quiz.
 Persons who already have proof of competence can apply for the final quiz for supplementing species.
 In this case, a copy of the certificate of competence must be provided by application.